maroontress/StyleChecker/doc/rules/UnusedUsing.md

 ## Code fix

-The code fix is not provided by StyleChecker, but provided by Visual Studio IDE.
+The code fix is not provided by StyleChecker but provided by Visual Studio IDE.

 ## Example